-A list of pertinent media outlets is provided at the end of this section.
+A list of pertinent media outlets is contained in the master phone list.
 Upon consultation with PREOC Information Officers, the EOC IO will determine the appropriate media tools to use in any particular situation.

 5 Background on Communication System Options